ororfest/ororfest.github.io/_posts/2013-9-27-innovating-inclusion.markdown

 calagator: http://calagator.org/events/1250464883
 smalldate: POSTPONED -- NEW DATE TBA
 ---
-#NOTE: This event has been postponed due to panelist availability.
+#NOTE- This event has been postponed due to panelist availability.
 New date TBA.

 A forum discussion to explore how collaboration between government and the creative tech community can promote local prosperity